VianPatel/AirMonitor/README.md

 Tested with an sds011 sensor on a raspberry pi zero w.

-More information on the sensor can be found here: https://aqicn.org/sensor/sds011/
+More information about the sensor can be found here: https://aqicn.org/sensor/sds011/

 **Dependencies**
 - Python